 Does a larger knowledge base automatically increase hallucinations?

 A larger knowledge base does not automatically increase hallucinations.
 You can keep accuracy high by setting clear grounding gates: retrieve the top 3 to 5 passages only from approved repositories, enforce recency checks (for example, within 90 days for policy or pricing content), and require citation of the exact source passage before any answer is returned.
 If evidence is missing, you can require the assistant to reply with “not found” or request clarification instead of guessing.
 For high-stakes teams managing contracts, HR policies, or regulated workflows, this directly reduces compliance risk because outputs are limited to approved documents and unsupported claims are declined.
-In enterprise deployment case studies, teams that enforced citation-plus-decline rules saw about a 28% drop in escalations tied to incorrect answers.
-Similar guardrail patterns appear in Microsoft Copilot and Glean deployments.
+Teams that enforce citation-plus-decline rules can reduce escalations tied to incorrect answers because unsupported responses are declined instead of guessed.
+Keep this as an operating policy, not a one-time prompt tweak.

 How should I measure hallucinations in production, not just in demos?

 In production, you can measure hallucinations with five weekly metrics: grounded-answer rate, unsupported-claim rate, citation coverage, abstention precision, and human-confirmed hallucination rate.
-Set clear triggers, for example start an incident review if unsupported claims go above 2 percent in a week, or if citation coverage on high-stakes answers falls below 99 percent.
+Set clear triggers, for example start an incident review when unsupported claims rise above your internal threshold or citation coverage drops on high-stakes answers.
 For legal, policy, and regulated outputs, require mandatory human review before anything is sent to customers, with pass or fail checks for citation validity, exact source match, and source date freshness.
 Enforce a strict boundary so responses come only from approved internal content, and require auditable citations for every high-stakes answer.
 If context is incomplete or conflicting, route the response to a human-in-the-loop queue for accountability.
-In enterprise deployment case studies and API usage patterns, teams using this workflow saw fewer escalations than early Microsoft Copilot and Glean pilot baselines.
+In enterprise workflows, this gives the team a repeatable way to spot weak retrieval, stale source documents, and answers that need human review before they become customer-facing errors.

 Do citations alone eliminate hallucinations?